Kshankar94/DocumentClassificationBkfs/README.md

 Deploy App to S3

 This is a work in progress.
 Faced a few issues with the ajax post request from frontend.
 I will update this soon.
+I have a partial working index.html code with Ajax